-Introduction 4
+Introduction 3

-Northwest dairy production 5
+Northwest dairy production 4

-Southwest dairy production 5

-Value chain 6
+Value chain 7

-Marketing and supply chain 7
+Marketing and supply chain 5

-Industry drivers 8
+Industry drivers 9

-Best practices 10
+Best practices 9

-Glossary 12
+Glossary 11

 Introduction

 Dairy is an important commodity in the West, where the climate, land and available feed draw dairy producers to the region.
 Dairies supply cooperatives and other processors with raw milk.
 Cooperatives and independent processors then bottle milk and make a large array of dairy products such as cheese, yogurt, butter and powdered milk.
 These products are then sold locally, nationally and globally.